 If an injury claim is accepted, the injured worker has access to medical care, and if the on-the-job injury disables you from work, there are wage replacement benefits.
 However, claims can be denied for technical reasons, and often times, insurance carriers do not accept full responsibility for the actual injuries caused.

-Oregon Workers' Compensation claims only aimed to pay for benefits related to a worker's inability to do work activity.
-Even if the employer is at fault, the injured worker rarely can make a claim for compensation to make up for the loss of health, including pain, suffering, and inability to enjoy activities outside of work.
+Oregon Workers' Compensation claims only aim to pay for benefits related to a worker's inability to do work activity.
+Even if the employer is at fault, the injured worker can rarely make a claim for compensation to make up for the loss of health, including pain, suffering, and inability to enjoy activities outside of work.